yoursociallyanxiousneighbor/yoursociallyanxiousneighbor.github.io/_posts/2019-1-24-finding-your-anchor.md

 *But last night I felt pretty good!*
 Why does this morning feel so much like *doomsday*?

+Let’s discuss this experience, which many of you may relate to in some degree.

+The first question: what are we scared of?
+In this example, it’s giving a toast to a large group of people.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"
      style="display:block; text-align:center;"